collective-soundworks/soundworks/manual/example.md

 As shown in this code example, the `ClientModule` base class may provide a `view` (*i.e.* an HTML `div`) that is added to the DOM (specifically to the `#container` element) when the module starts, and removed from the DOM when the module calls its `done` method.
 The boolean that is passed as second argument to the `constructor` of the base class determines whether the module actually creates its `view` or not.
 The method `setCenteredViewContent` allows for adding an arbitrary centered content (*e.g.* a paragraph of text) to the view.

-## Server side: the `ServerCheckin` module
+## Server side: the server side `Checkin` module

-In our simplified `ServerCheckin` module example, the `connect` method has to install a listener that — upon request of the client — obtains an available client `index` and sends it back to the client.
+In our simplified server side `Checkin` module example, the `connect` method has to install a listener that — upon request of the client — obtains an available client `index` and sends it back to the client.
 If the module has been configured with a `setup` (that predefines a certain number of spatial positions, associated with a `label`), the server additionally sends the `label` of the position corresponding to the client `index`.
 In this case, the maximum number of clients is determined by the number of seats defined by the `setup`.

 The `disconnect` method has to release the client index so that it can be reused by another client that connects to the server.